nicolas-angarita/bank_marketing/README.md

 # Project Goals

- - Predict which clients are to suscribe to a term deposit
+1. Develop a predictive model to identify customers most likely to subscribe to a term deposit in order to optimize telemarketing campaign efficiency.
- - Identify key drivers of subscription
+2. Identify the key factors influencing customer subscription behavior to inform marketing strategy and targeting decisions.

 # Project Description